linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 31 Commercial Real Estate Markets.md

 - United Kingdom.
 Prior to 2006, in the United Kingdom the vehicle by which investors obtained exposure to commercial real estate market was via listed property companies.
 The Finance Act of 2006 (effective January 2007) allowed for the creation of REITs in the United Kingdom, requiring that they be set up as investment trusts listed on a stock exchange approved by the U.K. Financial Services Authority.
 As in the United States, U.K. REITs are required to distribute  $90\%$  of their income to investors.
 Because there were tax advantages to investors available from REITs that were not available from listed property companies, nine major listed property companies that were members of the major U.K. equity market index, the FTSE 100, converted to REITs.
 To provide investors with greater transparency and information about U.K. REITs, "Reita" was created by the Quoted Property Group, set up by several commercial property and financial services companies.
 - Germany.
 Germany is the largest European real estate market, split almost evenly between commercial and residential properties.
 Given the large size of the real estate market, the development of an investment vehicle, such as a REIT, was critical.
 In 2007, the law allowing REITs was approved by the Ministry of Finance, with the first REIT being the altria Office REIT-AG in April 2007.
 German REITs also have the  $90\%$  distribution rule and the requirement of the stock being traded on an exchange.
 - Japan.
 Legislation allowing for the creation of REITs was passed in 2001.
 Japanese REITs are traded on the Tokyo Stock Exchange.
-Japan's first two REITs, both listed in 2001, were the Nippon Nippon

-Building Fund Inc. and the Japan Real Estate Investment Corporation.
+Japan's first two REITs, both listed in 2001, were the Nippon Building Fund Inc. and the Japan Real Estate Investment Corporation.
 The Japanese REIT market was initially dominated by office properties.
 In recent years, REITs have diversified and include a wider range of properties from the major sectors.

 - Singapore.
 Regulated as a collective investment vehicle under the Monetary Authority of Singapore's Code on Collective Investment or as a business trusts, the REIT was set up in July 2002.
 REITs in Singapore can invest in a wide range of property sectors in China, Hong Kong, Japan, Indonesia, and Hong Kong.
 Distribution of at least  $90\%$  of its annual income is required.
 The appealing tax benefit of REITs in Singapore is not being taxed twice: income is taxed only at the investor level and not at the REITs level.
 - Brazil.
 Referred to in Brazil as Fundos de Investimento Imobiliário, REITs in Brazil were first introduced via legislation in 1993.
 In 2006, the dividends paid by these REITs have been free of taxes for individual investors (not companies), provided the fund has at least 50 investors and is publicly traded on a stock market.